 - Dark Maple syrup for serving

-- Start the day before in the morning.
-Soak rolled oats and raw buckwheat in warm water.
-Water should be covering the grains about 1 inch on top.
+- The day before, in the morning, soak rolled oats and raw buckwheat in warm water.
+Make sure the water covers the grains by about 1 inch.
 Add 1 tsp of raw apple cider vinegar.
 Cover and leave on the countertop for 20-24 hours.

 - The next morning, pour 1 more cup of water or grass-fed milk (or nut milk) over the soaked oats.
-Do not rinse the oats, do not pour the water off.
+Do not rinse the oats or pour the water off.

-- Place the pot on medium-high fire and bring to boil.
-Reduce the fire to low and keep mixing until the porridge reaches the desired thickness.
+- Place the pot on medium-high heat and bring to a boil.
+Reduce the heat to low and keep stirring until the porridge reaches the desired thickness.

-- Taste the porridge and add adjust the salt.
-Serve with butter and little maple syrup.
-Sprinkle some seeds if you like.
-I sprinkled some hemp seeds.
+- Taste the porridge and adjust the salt.
+Serve with butter and a drizzle of maple syrup.
+Sprinkle with seeds, if desired.

-Check out other healthy breakfast recipes: Nourishing Breakfast Recipes by Organicbiomama
+Check out other breakfast recipes: Nourishing Breakfast Recipes by Organicbiomama